 Sue: Come on!
-I’d never have made a joke like that a few months ago.
-You should be happy.
+I never would have made a joke like that a few months ago.
+You should be happy, Neil.

-Sue: It’s The Wicker Man, now. (pause) You know, I bet Kate Bush loved this episode.
-I can imagine Kate Bush wearing one of the Sisterhoods’ costumes.
+Sue: It’s turned into The Wicker Man.
+You know, I bet Kate Bush loved this episode.
+I could imagine Kate Bush in one of the Sisterhood’s costumes.

 Sue: He wants to borrow a cup of sugar.

-Solon lets it slip that he wants the Doctor’s head.
+Solon lets it slip he wants the Doctor’s head.

 Sue: Don’t burn the head!
 Ha!
-Oh, it looks like the Sisterhood know about Solon’s head fetish.
-They just shrug it off.
+Oh, it looks like the Sisterhood already know about Solon’s head fetish and they’ve shrugged it off.
 How bizarre.

-Solon leaves empty-handed and the Sisterhood set fire to the Doctor.
-Sue is impressed with the effect (which almost killed Tom Baker if you believe Cynthia Grenville).
+Solon leaves empty-handed and the Sisterhood set fire to the Doctor (Sue loves the special effect, which almost killed Tom Baker, if you can believe Cynthia Grenville).

-Sue: Sometimes lax Health and Safety regulations can work in your favour.
+Sue: Sometimes a lax attitude to Health and Safety can actually work in your favour.

-Thankfully, Sarah disguises herself as one of the Sisterhood, and she rescues the Doctor from the sacred flame (sacred fire).
+Sarah disguises herself as one of the Sisterhood, so she can rescue the Doctor from the sacred flame (sacred fire).

-Sue: How many times does the Doctor owe her his life, now?
+Sue: How many times does the Doctor owe Sarah his life, now?

-But as they make their escape, the light from Maren’s ring blinds Sarah.
-Sue starts to sing Manfred Mann’s Earth Band’s ‘Blinded by the Light’ (which was a hit record in 1976, pop-pickers).
+However, as they make their escape, the light from Maren’s ring blinds Sarah.
+Sue reacts to this by singing Manfred Mann’s Earth Band’s ‘Blinded by the Light’ (which was a hit record in 1976, pop-pickers).

-Sue: I feel a bit sorry for Condo, even if he is a cannibal who cuts the heads of plane crash survivors.
-But I do have a bit of a problem with this.
-It’s not a good message to send to children that people with learning difficulties or missing limbs are going to be a weird serial killing cannibals.
-It’s not a good message.
+Sue: I feel sorry for Condo, even if he is a cannibal who goes around decapitating plane crash survivors.
+But I do have a problem with the idea that people with learning difficulties, or missing limbs, are automatically serial-killing psychopaths.
+It’s not a good message for the kids.

-Solon is surprised to find the Doctor and Sarah seated in his living room.
+Solon is taken aback when he finds the Doctor and Sarah waiting for him in his living room.

-Sue: I like the way Morbius does a little brain fart when he finishes talking.
+Sue: I like the way Morbius does a little brain fart when he stops talking.

-Morbius makes it abundantly clear that he is an enemy of the Time Lords.
+Morbius is an enemy of the Time Lords.

 Sue: Why do all the bad Time Lords have names that start with the letter M?
 Is that significant?

 Sue: You know, Master, Monk, Morbius.
-I am naturally suspicious of people whose names begin with the letter M, now.
+I’m naturally suspicious of anyone whose name begins with the letter M, now.
 Thanks for that.

-Me: You are missing an even more obvious flaw: why is Morbius obsessed with sticking the Doctor’s head on that mess of a body when he could use the Doctor’s body as well?
+Me: You’re missing an even more obvious flaw.
+Why is Morbius obsessed with sticking the Doctor’s head on that mess of a body when he could use the Doctor’s body as well?
 Eh?

 Sue: Oh yeah, that is a bit silly.
-Is this the reason Terry took his name off?
+Is this why Terry took his name off the credits?

-Sarah escapes from the lab and she manages to lock a very complicated door behind her.
+Not only does Sarah successfully escape from Solon’s laboratory, she even manages to lock the door behind her.

-Sue: Even blind, Sarah Jane is better than Dodo.
+Sue: Even when she’s blind, Sarah Jane is still better than Dodo.

-Sue: I don’t like the rapist subtext, here.
-We haven’t had that since the sixties.
+Sue: I don’t like the rapist subtext very much.
+We haven’t had much of that since the 1960s.

-When Morbius discovers that the Doctor is a Time Lord, he panics.
-He suggests that he make do with a plastic helmet, that will give him terrible headaches, so he can leg it.
-Solon agrees.
-If the Time Lords turn up, all those years of isolation will be for nothing.
+When Morbius discovers the Doctor is a Time Lord, he panics.
+In fact, he panics so much he agrees to wear a plastic helmet if it means he can leg it.
+Solon agrees, because if the Time Lords turn up, then all those years of isolation will have been for nothing.

-Sue: Yeah, all those years of isolation on a planet populated by hot women.
-It must have been awful for you.
+Sue: All those years of isolation on a planet populated by hot women.
+Yeah, it must have been awful for you.